Preludes (Chopin)

 Frédéric Chopin wrote a number of preludes for piano solo.
 His cycle of 24 Preludes, Op.
 28, covers all major and minor keys.
 In addition, Chopin wrote three other preludes: a prelude in C♯ minor, Op.
 45; a piece in A♭ major from 1834; and an unfinished piece in E♭ minor.
 These are sometimes referred to as Nos.
 25, 26, and 27, respectively.

 24 Preludes, Op.
 28

 Chopin's 24 Preludes, Op.
 28, are a set of short pieces for the piano, one in each of the twenty-four keys, originally published in 1839.

-Chopin wrote them between 1835 and 1839, partly at Valldemossa, Mallorca, where he spent the winter of 1838–39 and where he had fled with George Sand and her children to escape the damp Paris weather.
+Chopin wrote them between 1835 and 1839, mostly in Paris, but partially at Valldemossa, Mallorca, where he spent the winter of 1838–39 and where he, George Sand, and her children went to escape the damp Paris weather.
 In Majorca, Chopin had a copy of Bach's The Well-Tempered Clavier, and as in each of Bach's two sets of preludes and fugues, his Op.
 28 set comprises a complete cycle of the major and minor keys, albeit with a different ordering.
+Most of his préludes were already finished before setting foot on Majorca, however, he did finalize them there, as referenced by him in his letters to Pleyel: "I have finished my préludes here on your little piano[...]"